KNFullStack/KN-Fitness/README.md

 1. Mobile:<br>![Mobile Lighthouse](assets/readme-content/mobile-lighthouse.PNG)
 1. Desktop:<br>![Desktop Lighthouse](assets/readme-content/desktop-lighthouse.PNG)
 ### Performance
 Initially a lower score was given for the Performance category, which was 80.
-The cause for this was regarding image sizes.
+The cause for this was the image sizes.
+[TinyJPG](https://www.tinyjpg.com/) was used to reduce the file sizes of these images, which increased the score.
 ### Accessibility
-enquire now text was original white and this was flagged as an issue, therefore changed in CSS.
-### Best Practices
-### SEO
+The text of the "Enquire now!" button in the landing page was originally white.
+This was flagged as a contrast issue and therefore changed to black to make it easier to read.

 # Deployment
 ## Project creation